Level0gamedev/fdisk-site/src/heavyWizardry.md

 Heavy Wizardry is an experimental tabletop RPG about virtual reality hackers fighting to make their realworld communities a better place.
 It presents itself as an in-universe zine, but works also as a standalone art book.
 It uses cyberpunk tropes and early computer aesthetic to highlight contemporary issues.
 Basically, it's a game and a thinly veiled critique of late stage capitalism.

-The game is currently worked on.
+The game is currently on backburner.
 It's ≈70% complete.